A Finding Aid to the John Graham Papers, 1799-1988, bulk 1890-1961, in the Archives of American Art, by Megan McShea

 The John Graham papers are owned by the Archives of American Art, Smithsonian Institution.
 Literary rights as possessed by the donor have been dedicated to public use for research, study, and scholarship.
 The collection is subject to all copyright laws.

-The bulk of the collection was digitized in 2008 and is available via the Archives of American Art's website.
 Materials that generally have not been scanned include photographs of works of art (except installation views), card files of handwritten essays for which there are typed versions, bank statements, and stocks and tax files.

 How to Cite this Collection